Coco Martin

-Rodel Pacheco Nacianceno (born November 1, 1981), known professionally as Coco Martin, is a Filipino actor and filmmaker.
+Rodel Pacheco Nacianceno (born November 1, 1981), known professionally as Coco Martin, is a Filipino actor, director, producer, screenwriter and filmmaker.
 Known for his performances in action and romantic drama, he is one of the most awarded Filipino actors of the 21st century.
 His accolades include an ASEAN International Film Festival and Award, two FAMAS Awards, two Gawad Urian Awards, ten PMPC Star Awards for Television and eight Box Office Entertainment Awards.
 Martin's films have grossed ₱2.3 billion worldwide, making him one of the highest-grossing box office stars of all time.
 Tatler Asia named him one of the most influential Filipino personalities in Asia.

 Martin began acting in the early 2000s and initially played minor and guest roles in several films.
 He made his breakthrough with leading roles in widely acclaimed indie films Daybreak (2008), Serbis (2008), Kinatay (2009) and Jay (2008).
-For his portrayal of Edward Navarro for the latter, he won three Best Supporting Actor at the Gawad Urian, Golden Screen and Gawad Genio Awards.
-Breaking into the mainstream, he gained further recognition for his roles in television shows such as Tayong Dalawa (2009), Kung Tayo'y Magkakalayo (2010), Minsan Lang Kita Iibigin (2011), Walang Hanggan (2012), Juan dela Cruz (TV series) (2013), Ikaw Lamang (2014), and reached superstardom status in the longest-running drama series on Philippine television, FPJ's Ang Probinsyano (2015), and FPJ's Batang Quiapo (2023).
+For his portrayal of Edward Navarro for the latter, he won three Best Supporting Actor awards at the Gawad Urian, Golden Screen and Gawad Genio Awards, respectively.
+Breaking into the mainstream, he gained further recognition for his roles in television shows such as Tayong Dalawa (2009), Kung Tayo'y Magkakalayo (2010), Minsan Lang Kita Iibigin (2011), Walang Hanggan (2012), Juan dela Cruz (2013), and Ikaw Lamang (2014), before reaching superstardom status by starring in FPJ's Ang Probinsyano (2015) – the second longest-running drama series on Philippine television (Note: FPJ's Ang Probinsyano ran for nearly 7 years from 2015 to 2022, only behind the original television adaptation of Gulong ng Palad (1977), which ran until 1985, a total of 8 years.) – and FPJ's Batang Quiapo (2023).

 Often described as the "Ultimate Superstar", he was named Actor of the Decade (2000–2009) at the 34th Gawad Urian Awards.
 He was also recognized as one of the most influential celebrities of the decade (2010–2019) at the 10th EdukCircle Awards.
 Among his most successful films at the box-office include The Super Parental Guardians (2016), Beauty and the Bestie (2015), Jack Em Popoy: The Puliscredibles (2018), Ang Panday (2017), Feng Shui 2 (2014), You're My Boss (2015) and Maybe This Time (2014).
 In 2017, Martin established his own production company CCM Film Productions.
 His other notable films include Noy (2010) which was selected as the Philippine entry at the 83rd Academy Awards, Sa 'Yo Lamang (2010), Sta.
 Niña (2012) and Padre de Familia (2016) with Nora Aunor.